ixdat/ixdat/docs/source/technique_docs/mass_spec.rst

 mass intensity detection (MID) where the intensity of a small set of m/z values are tracked in time.

-The main TechniqueMeasurement class for MID data is the :ref:`MSMeasurement`.
+The main TechniqueMeasurement class for MID data is the ``MSMeasurement``.

 Classes dealing with spectra are under development.